 MIS Report in Tally

 There are preset templates of various types of MIS report in Tally.
-Most of these reports can be divided in five major categories.
+Most of these reports can be divided in four major categories.

 - Accounting: All the different kinds of reports mentioned above that are used by the accounts department fall in this category.
 Reports such as Profits, and Fund Statements can be processed with the help of Tally ERP 9’s accounting templates.
 These reports provide the details of the financial aspects of the business activities.